Combining Predictions of Auto Insurance Claims: Model Combination

+We also tried the usual linear regression that allows negative coefficients.
+The performance (of the most interest, the Gini index is 0.93) is worse than linear regression with positive coefficients (Gini index being 0.95).
+Normalizing the coefficients by a positive number does not change the Gini index.
+So we decided not to present the usual linear regression and other methods, including quadratic optimization of the coefficients and linear regression with bounded coefficients.

-\paragraph*{Quantile Regression (QR) and Gradient Boosting (GB):}
+\paragraph*{Quantile Regression (QR) and Gradient Boosting (GB)}

-Fit a quantile regression model and a gradient boosting regression model respectively with 12 predictions as features and $y$ as the response.
-Then the estimated coefficients will be the weights. \begin{rem} The quantile regression predicts the median (when quantile is equal to 0.5) of the response rather than the mean of the response.
-In this case, we also use the estimated coefficients as the weights in combination.
-The reason why we consider quantile regression is that quantile regression does not require the assumption of normality for error distribution.
-Also, quantile regression is more robust to outliers, since significant changing of specific values does not influence the median. \end{rem}
+We fit a quantile (median) regression model and a gradient boosting regression model with candidate predictions as the features and $\mathbf{y}$ as the response.
+Then, the estimated coefficients will be the weights. \begin{Remark} The quantile regression predicts the median (when the quantile equals 0.5) rather than the mean of the response.
+In this case, we also use the estimated coefficients as the weights in the combination.
+We consider quantile regression because quantile regression does not require the assumption of normality for error distribution and is robust to outliers. \end{Remark}

-\paragraph*{Adaptive Regression by Mixing (ARM):}
+\paragraph*{Adaptive Regression by Mixing (ARM)}

-Adaptive regression by mixing is a combining strategy by data splitting and cross-assessment, which is proposed by \citet{yang2001adaptive}.
-The weighting by ARM is proved to capture the best rate of convergence among the candidate procedures for regression estimation.
-It is combining for adaptation, hence we call this method ARM-A, which combines general regression procedures with 12 predictions as the features and $y$ as the response to obtain the weight. \begin{rem} This method combines general candidate regression procedures.
-The advantage is that under mild conditions, the resulting estimator is theoretically shown to perform optimally in rates of convergence without knowing which of the candidate methods works the best.
-Also, simulation results show that ARM works better than AIC and BIC when the variance is not very small. \end{rem}
+Adaptive regression by mixing, proposed by \citet{yang2001adaptive}, is a model combination method that involves data splitting and cross-assessment. \citet{yang2001adaptive} proves that the ARM weighting captures the optimal rate of convergence among the candidate procedures for regression estimation.
+The advantage is that under mild conditions, the resulting estimator is theoretically shown to perform optimally in terms of rates of convergence without knowing which candidate method works the best.
+Additionally, ARM typically works better than AIC and BIC when the error variance is not small.
+In our application, we use the standard normal distribution for the noise distribution in ARM.